usnistgov/fipy/INSTALLATION.rst

 :term:`FiPy` now has a `Nix`_ recipe.
 Nix is a powerful package manager that makes package management reliable and reproducible.
-The recipe works on both Linux and Mac OS X. See the `nix/README.md`_ for more details.
+The recipe works on both Linux and Mac OS X. See the :ref:`nixinstall` guide for more details.

 .. _Nix: https://nixos.org/nix/
 .. _nix/README.md: https://github.com/usnistgov/fipy/blob/develop/nix/README.md